 Apply for an Approval to Dispose of unsealed radioactive material for elevated concentration levels

-Use this form to apply for an Approval to Dispose of radioactive material when the concentration or activity of a radionuclide is more than the maximum listed in Schedule 3 of the Radiation Safety Regulation 2010.
+Use this form to apply for an Approval to Dispose of radioactive material when the concentration of a radionuclide is more than the threshold set by the Radiation Safety Regulation 2021.

 Your application needs to include:

 - reason for disposing of the radioactive material

 - the impact disposal will have on people and the environment, including details of how you will ensure the following criteria will be met:

 - no person will receive greater than 300µSv a year as a result of the disposal

 - disposal is the best option to protect ecological health and public safety.